-I want to deconstruct and share all the bike, equipment, gear and any other details about travel, storage, lodging, etc. I will wax Geek speak.
+I want to deconstruct and share all the bike, gear and any other details about travel, storage, lodging, etc. I will wax in geek speak to help explain what and how I prepared.
+I hope my trials and tribulations will help you in your preparation and planning for this or any brevet or grand randonnee.

 Here are the deets: